Siege of Mandalore: Development and writing

 "Old Friends Not Forgotten" was directed by Saul Ruiz.
 Filoni stated that due to Anakin Skywalker and Obi-Wan Kenobi prominently appearing in the prequel films, Ahsoka and Rex, the two principal original characters, were the main characters of the series, and that "there was a responsibility to tell the end of their story and then hand off Anakin and Obi-Wan to their proper conclusion, which is in the film Revenge of the Sith".
 He felt that an important part of the story was properly handling the emotional weight of the reunion and parting of Anakin and Ahsoka, who had been separated since the fifth-season episode "The Wrong Jedi", within the allotted time of the episode.
 He stated that as Ahsoka had gained experiences away from the Jedi Order, she had changed, while Anakin wished for things to return to how they were before.
-The cast and crew of the episode noted that key parts of the reunion included Ahsoka's reaction to the clones, who had painted their helmets to match her colors, and Anakin offering her her old lightsabers, which was not part of the original script for the arc and was added after the series' renewal.
+The cast and crew of the episode noted that key parts of the reunion included Ahsoka's reaction to the clones, who had painted their helmets to match her colors, and Anakin offering Ahsoka her old lightsabers, which was not part of the original script for the arc and was added after the series' renewal.

+Maul (left), shrouded in darkness, confronts a brightly-lit Ahsoka Tano (right).
+Lighting concept by Molly Denmark.

 "The Phantom Apprentice" was directed by Nathaniel Villanueva.
 The lighting in the initial confrontation between Maul and Ahsoka was designed so that Ahsoka was brightly lit and Maul walked out of the darkness, to create a sense of Ahsoka being trapped.
 The creators of the episode used a standard Star Wars trope, in which the villain asks the hero to join them, but modified it so that unlike in most instances of the trope, in this case the villain has the better plan.
-Sam Witwer, Maul's voice actor, stated that unlike most animation voice acting, in which he usually exaggerates due to not being able to act facially, he and other cast members were asked to do a more restrained "film read", which was an influence from Filoni's work on the live-action television series The Mandalorian.
+Witwer stated that unlike most animation voice acting, in which he usually exaggerates due to not being able to act facially, he and other cast members were asked to do a more restrained "film read", which was an influence from Filoni's work on the live-action Disney+ television series The Mandalorian.
 Several events from Revenge of the Sith were referenced throughout the episode to help ground the arc within the film's timeline.
 The title of the episode was designed to be applicable to both Maul and Ahsoka, as former apprentices of the Sith and Jedi, respectively, as well as Anakin, as the secret apprentice of Palpatine, unbeknownst to both himself and the other Jedi.